Vitamin K2 Goes Beyond Bone Health

 The Production of Vitamin K2

 Our bodies don't typically produce this essential nutrient but obtain it through diet or supplements.
-Interestingly, it's bacteria during fermentation processes that have most dietary forms of vitamin K2.
-Research shows this gives an edge to fermented dairy products like kefir over non-fermented counterparts regarding their vitamin content.
+Interestingly, bacteria during fermentation processes produce most dietary forms of vitamin K2.
+Research shows that fermented dairy products like kefir have an edge over non-fermented counterparts in terms of their vitamin content.

 Fracture and Vitamin K2

-Regarding fracture healing, the interplay between vitamin D and vitamin K2 is crucial.
+The interplay between vitamin D and vitamin K2 is crucial for fracture healing.

 Vitamin D is essential for calcium absorption, a mineral vital for bone health.
 However, vitamin K2 is equally important because it helps direct the calcium you absorb to your bones, preventing it from accumulating in soft tissues like arteries and joints.